 Season well with salt and pepper.

 Prepare your grill for medium heat.

-Next, season the chicken with salt and pepper and place on the hot grill.
+Next, season your organic, pastured chicken with salt and pepper and place on the hot grill.

 One of the keys to keeping your chicken moist and tender: once you’ve set it on the grill, don’t touch it.